Modern Approach to Orbital Hall Effect Based on Wannier Picture of Solids: Results

-which, based on Eq. (\ref{OHCfromj}), can be rewritten for the OHC as a sum of the well-known Kubo formula and an additional term containing $\delta\tilde{L}_{\alpha}$.
-This additional term is not appearing in previous approaches due to the missing non-local contributions to the OAM~\cite{pezo2022orbital,busch2023orbital}.
-While its contribution to the OHC is comparably small in the tested systems, there may be systems in which this term gives a major contribution to the OHC.
-Similar terms giving large contribution could also arise for different quantities containing the OAM operator.
-Therefore, we stress that the integration of the modern OAM operator into other theories cannot be reduced to a simple replacement of a previously used OAM operator with the modern one in corresponding expressions.
+We are now able to calculate the first-order orbital current generated by the electric perturbation:

-\quad By performing first-principles-based Wannier interpolation calculations (see details in the End Matter), we acquire estimates of the OHC in various specific material systems using the developed formalism~\cite{fleurCode,fleurWeb,pizzi2020wannier90}, presenting the results in Table.~\ref{Table1}.
+which, based on Eq.~(\ref{OHCfromj}), can be rewritten for the OHC as a sum of the well-known Kubo formula and an additional non-Kubo term containing $\delta\tilde{L}_{\alpha}$.
+This additional term does not appear in previous approaches due to the missing non-local contributions to the OAM~\cite{pezo2022orbital,busch2023orbital}.
+Similar non-Kubo terms giving large contributions could also arise for other quantities containing the OAM operator.
+We therefore stress that the integration of the modern OAM operator into other theories cannot be reduced to a simple replacement of a previously used OAM operator with the modern one in the corresponding expressions.

-We start by considering the case of fcc Platinum in detail.
-As we can observe in Fig.~\ref{OHCPlot}, where the band filling dependence of the OHC in Pt is shown, there is a drastic difference between the OHC values computed according to the ACA and by employing the total modern OAM operator.
-Notably, this concerns both LC and IC contributions, where the LC contribution also carries non-local terms in the form of the $J$-matrices that cause this difference.
-However, when we consider only contributions that do not contain the $J$ matrix,~i.e.~considering only $\mathcal{O}\left( J^{0} \right)$ terms in the OHC, we can observe a very similar behaviour between the ACA and modern OHC.
-This indicates that our modern formulation also captures the local effects that were previously described by the ACA.
+By performing first-principles-based Wannier interpolation calculations (see details in the Methods section), we obtain estimates of the OHC in various specific material systems using the developed formalism~\cite{fleurCode,fleurWeb,pizzi2020wannier90}, with results presented in Table~\ref{Table1}.